HedgehogDevelopment/HedgehogDevelopment.github.io/razl/advancedscript.markdown

 	Get-RazlField -conection $connection -ItemID "{A5A23083-C229-47EC-B1BC-445F8BBB55AB}" -FieldID "{40E50ED9-BA07-4702-992E-A912738D32DC}" -verbose

 #### Get-RazlItem
 The Get-RazlItem Cmdlet gets an ItemDetails object or an array of ItemDetails objects from a server.
 The ItemDetails object contains all information about an item.
 This includes all fields for all languages and versions.
-The ItemDetails object is the object used to copy items between servers.
+The ItemDetails object is the object used internally by Razl to copy items between servers.

 Summary of parameters:
 - **-Connection** [Required] - A Razl connection to the Sitecore server.
-- **-ItemID** [Required] - An ItemID or Array of ItemIDd to get the ItemDetails object(s) for.
+- **-ItemID** [Required] - An ItemID or Array of ItemIDs to get the ItemDetails object(s) for.

 See [Manipulating ItemDetails](#manipulating-itemdetails) below for the ItemDetails structure.